dschmidt13/merle/README.md

 and then connect to the waiting application, using the remote Java debugger of your choice, via Port 9099.

+Troubleshooting
+---
+##### Unsupported class file major version 57
+If this shows up in the Console or Problems view while building in Eclipse, first check that you can build and run the project without modifications from the command line outside Eclipse.
+If so, this is likely an issue caused by Buildship, the Eclipse plugin that manages Gradle projects.
+It occurs when Eclipse is itself executing in a later JVM than Java SE 11, such as Java SE 13.
+To resolve it, close Eclipse, then go to your Eclipse installation directory and modify the eclipse.ini file to point to the bin folder of a valid Java SE 11 installation, a la:

+    ...
+    -vm C:/Program Files/Java/openjdk-11/bin
+    ...

 License: Free-For-All (FFA)
 ---
 This code and codebase may be used and propagated with no restrictions,